Friday, 14 October 2016

 Back to Esan!
 I hope you enjoyed our little ramble in Laos.
 I could not leave Laos without a tape that sometimes plays with references from both sides of the Mekong...
 Well all kinds of references in this case...

 The tape we'll ear today LAM PHLOEN SORN YING puts together some songs released in the late 70's by an amazing duo.
 On one side, the versatile and talented singer PHAIRIN PHONPHIBUN (and some uncredited guests) on the vocals and on the other side: the very eclectic song writer, radio Dj, producer and record compagny manager Surin Phaksiri who takes care of the songwriting and the production (like on this tape I previously posted).

 |monrak mae nam moon movie poster|

 Unlike his name could suggest, mister Surin Phaksiri in fact comes from the province of Ubon Ratchathani (like quite a few other musicians and singers featured here already).
 If as a radio Dj Surin started by focucing on traditional molam from both Laos and Esan he also had a huge interest for all kinds of music from both occidental and asian genres.
-His huge interest for music has played a key role in his work and on the evolution of the Esan sound (on both molam and luk thung and the mix of both that would later become a standard).
+His huge interest for music has played a key role in his work and on the evolution of the Esan sound (on both molam and luk thung).
 Surin was the first to create a fusion between lam phloen and luk thung and he had a great talent to incorporate foreign influences into his arrangements.
 His talent to play with styles gave him the opportunity to direct the production of many movies soundtracks including the famous Monrak Luk thung and the chance to write some awesome adaptations of Bollywood songs (as Indian movies played in Thailand in the 70's were fully dubbed in Thai).